Wisam-Mustafa/Student-Performance-Prediction-ML/README.md

 ## Key Results

-I trained and evaluated three models.
+I trained and evaluated three models **(Linear Regression, Random Forest, Gradient Boosting)**.
 The **Random Forest Regressor** outperformed others with the following metrics:

 - **R-squared:** 0.84 (The model explains 84% of the variance).
 - **MAE:** 1.12